OWASP/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 * Are identified attack patterns documented?

 ##### RESULTS
-* Understanding of possible security risks. ✦Better understanding of risk functions that need to be tested
+* Understanding of possible security risks
+* Better understanding of risk functions that need to be tested
-* Reusable catalog of possible attacks. ✦Mapping of security vulnerabilities to safety-relevant functions
+* Reusable catalog of possible attacks
+* Mapping of security vulnerabilities to safety-relevant functions

 ##### SUCCESS METRICS
-* 75% of all projects have compiled a risk analysis
+* >75% of all projects have compiled a risk analysis
-* 50% of all projects have compiled attack patterns
+* >50% of all projects have compiled attack patterns

 ##### COSTS
 * Setup and maintenance of project artifacts for risk analysis of attack patterns

 ##### PERSONNEL
-* Developer
+* Developers
 * Architects
-* Penetration testers
+* Penetration Testers
-* Manager
+* Managers
-* Security auditors
+* Security Auditors

 ##### RELATED LEVELS
 * Education & Guidance -1